-- 4.4.1 Children may be harmed by other children from within or outside their own school community.
-Staff are aware of the harm that bullying can cause and will use the School's anti-bullying procedures where appropriate.
-However there may be occasions when a child's alleged behaviour, or the harm caused to another child by that behaviour, warrants a response under safeguarding as well as, or instead of, anti-bullying procedures.
-This may include instances of physical, sexual or emotional abuse, by one child of another (also known as 'peer on peer abuse').
+- 4.4.3 Peer on peer abuse may include instances of: bullying (including cyber-bullying); physical abuse (such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm); sexual violence or sexual harassment; sexting (see above); or initiation violence or rituals.
 This is still abuse and should never be tolerated or passed off as 'banter'.
-If a member of staff has any concerns that bullying, or other negative behaviour, may give rise to safeguarding concerns they should discuss this with the DSL as soon as possible. - 4.4.2 The DSL will consider whether an allegation requires a response under safeguarding procedures.
-This will always be the case if there is reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm.
-Below this threshold, it is more likely to be the case if the allegation: is made against an older pupil and refers to their behaviour towards a younger or more vulnerable pupil; is of a very serious nature; or raises risk factors for other children within or outside the School. - 4.4.3 The School will take advice from children's social care on the investigation of any allegations of peer on peer abuse and will take all appropriate action to ensure the safety and welfare of all pupils involved.
+If a member of staff has any concerns that bullying, or any other negative or devaluing behaviour, may give rise to safeguarding concerns they should discuss this with the DSL as soon as possible. - 4.4.4 If a member of staff hears a complaint of peer on peer abuse from a child, including a report of sexual violence or harassment, the guidance in Appendix 3 should be followed. - 4.4.5 The School will take advice from children's social care on the investigation of any allegations of peer on peer abuse and will take all appropriate action to ensure the safety and welfare of all pupils involved.
+In the case of an allegation of sexual violence or harassment, the School will also have regard to Part 5 of Keeping Children Safe in Education (2018).
 It is likely that all pupils involved, including the pupil or pupils accused of abuse, will be treated as being 'at risk'.
-Where there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm, a referral to the local authority children's social care services will be made without delay. - 4.4.4 If it is necessary for a pupil to be interviewed by the police in relation to allegations of abuse, the School will ensure that, subject to the advice of children's social care, the pupil's parents are informed as soon as possible and that the pupil is supported during the interview by an appropriate adult.
-In the case of pupils whose parents are abroad, the pupil's Education Guardian will be requested to provide support to the pupil.

-4.4.5 A pupil against whom an allegation of abuse has been made may be suspended from the School during the investigation and the School's Behaviour Policy and/or Expulsion, Removal and Review Policy will apply.
+Where there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm, a referral to the local authority children's social care services will be made without delay. - 4.4.6 If it is necessary for a pupil to be interviewed by the police in relation to allegations of abuse, the School will ensure that, subject to the advice of children's social care, the pupil's parents are informed as soon as possible and that the pupil is supported during the interview by an appropriate adult.
+In the case of pupils whose parents are abroad, the pupil's Education Guardian will be requested to provide support to the pupil. - 4.4.7 A pupil against whom an allegation of abuse has been made may be suspended from the School during the investigation and the School's Behaviour Policy and/or Expulsion, Removal and Review Policy will apply.